OUR PURPOSE AND OBJECTIVES

 In the 1940’s, the IAS received a gift from Alice and Findley Gray of Connersville, Indiana.
 The Grays donated their land in Fayette County, Indiana to the Society in memory of their daughter Mary.
 This property is named the Mary Gray Bird Sanctuary and now encompasses over 700 acres of managed habitat that includes mature woodlands, established prairie, ponds, wetlands and fields in various stages of succession.
 Trails, meeting space, primitive campgrounds and beautiful seasonal variations bolster the IAS’s mission to promote avian appreciation.
 Meetings and festivals of the IAS are held at Mary Gray at different times of the year and throughout the state.
 The Sanctuary is supported by individual donations made to the Mary Gray Bird Sanctuary, an endowment, and funds held through the Fayette County Foundation in Connersville, Indiana.
 It is important to note that membership dues to the Indiana Audubon Society do not support the Mary Gray Bird Sanctuary.

 Click on the donate button below.
 We appreciate your support.
+To learn more about legacy giving and to make a larger contribution please visit our Legacy Giving page.

 Contact the Indiana Audubon Society President